jdupuy/libcbt/README.md

 # Concurrent Binary Tree Library

 This library provides a concurrent binary tree data-structure suitable for accelerating the processing of subdivision algorithms on multicore processors, including GPUs.
-More details are available in my paper: "Concurrent Binary Trees (with application to Longest Edge Bisection)".
+More details are available in my paper ["Concurrent Binary Trees (with application to Longest Edge Bisection)](https://onrendering.com/).

 ### Usage